ES-1085/project-ds-2-autumn/data_analysis/analysis.md

-Analysis
+Morphometric Analysis
 ================
 Autumn Pauly and Asher Panikian

+# Background Information

+\[Insert background information here?\]

 # Loading the Data

 First, we’ll want to load the appropriate packages and data for the analysis of this dataset.

-    ## Warning: package 'tidyverse' was built under R version 4.3.3

-    ## Warning: package 'ggplot2' was built under R version 4.3.2

     ## ── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──
-    ## ✔ dplyr     1.1.3     ✔ readr     2.1.4
+    ## ✔ dplyr     1.1.4     ✔ readr     2.1.5
-    ## ✔ forcats   1.0.0     ✔ stringr   1.5.0
+    ## ✔ forcats   1.0.0     ✔ stringr   1.5.1
     ## ✔ ggplot2   3.4.4     ✔ tibble    3.2.1
-    ## ✔ lubridate 1.9.2     ✔ tidyr     1.3.0
+    ## ✔ lubridate 1.9.3     ✔ tidyr     1.3.1
     ## ✔ purrr     1.0.2
     ## ── Conflicts ────────────────────────────────────────── tidyverse_conflicts() ──
     ## ✖ dplyr::filter() masks stats::filter()
     ## ✖ dplyr::lag()    masks stats::lag()
     ## ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

-# Glimpsing the Data
+# Analyzing the Data

-## Yearly Observations
+#### Yearly Observations

-First, let’s look at the yearly observations for the sea otters.
-As can be shown below, there is a gap in data collection starting from the year 1970 through 1985.
+Let’s look at the yearly observations for the sea otters.
+As can be shown below, there is a gap in data collection starting from the year 1970 through 1985, which will affect our data ethics.
 This will need to be accounted for if there is any analysis on temporal differences.

 ``` r
 #counting observations per year